Phonostalgia presents...

 New York, NY: Friday, October 25, 1918

-Ja-Da (Ja Da, Ja Da, Jing, Jing, Jing!)
+Ja-Da (Ja Da, Ja Da, Jing Jing Jing!)

 Would You Rather Be a Colonel with an Eagle on Your Shoulder or a Private with a Chicken on Your Knee?

-(words by Sidney Mitchell; music by Archie Gottler)
+(w: Sidney Mitchell; m: Archie Gottler)

 New York, NY: Thursday, November 7, 1918